2020PB/police-brutality/reports/Washington.md

 Police approach protestors standing on the sidewalk and hiding behind umbrellas.
 Officers flank and pepper spray them.
 A protestor crossing the street is then pepper sprayed.
 An officer holding a bike swings the bike's rear tire in the air at protestors.
 Police continue to discharge pepper spray.

-tags: protestor, pepper-spray, spray, bike
+tags: protester, pepper-spray, spray, bike

 id: wa-seattle-37